 Defining levels and classes of Participants in the Federation, as well as the requirements, responsibilities and restrictions associated with each class of Participant;

-Overseeing the financial affairs of the InCommon LLC and planning for recovery of its operating costs;
+Recognizing that InCommon LLC is a "disregarded entity" for tax purposes, working with the Member inoverseeing the financial affairs of the InCommon LLC and planning for recovery of its operating costs;

-Handling dispute resolution for issues arising in connection with the operations of the Federation.
+Handling dispute resolution for issues arising in connection with the operations of the Federation; and

+Establishing policies, providing vision and direction for Internet2's trust and identity initiatives and programs

 Members and Composition of the Steering Committee

 The Steering Committee is composed of SC Members nominated by the SC and approved by the InCommon LLC Member (“The Member”) which is Internet2 (§6.01(b)(iii)).
-The Member appoints the initial steering committee as described in the Agreement.
 SC Members need not be associated with an InCommon Federation Participant organization.

 The Steering Committee must consist of at least seven (7) persons but no more than thirteen (13) persons.
 If at any time the SC consists of fewer than seven persons due to resignation or other circumstances, the only order of business that may be conducted is nomination of new SC Members.

 SC Members shall serve for a three (3) year term.
-Terms will be staggered so that no more than 1/3 of the Steering Committee is replaced each year.
+Terms will be staggered so thatapproximately 1/3 of the Steering Committee is replaced each year.
 SC Members may serve no more than two consecutive full terms on the Steering Committee.
-Terms of the initial SC Members are defined in the Agreement.

 Members of the Steering Committee are nominated in accordance with procedures established by the Steering Committee.
 At least two (2) persons shall be nominated for each vacant position.
 The Member shall nominate and select the Internet2 SC Member.
 Nomination of new SC Members shall occur prior to the first SC meeting in each fiscal year, or as soon as possible should an SC seat become vacant for any other reason.